On properties of the space of quantum states and their application to construction of entanglement monotones: Preliminaries

-Property B reveals the another relation between the topology and the convex structure of the set $\mathfrak{S}(\mathcal{H})$.
-The characterization of the analog of this property for arbitrary $\mu$-compact convex set is obtained in theorem 1 in \cite{Sh-8}.\footnote{This theorem is a partial noncompact generalization of the results in \cite{Brien}, concerning compact convex sets.
-The full generalization of these results to the class of $\mu$\nobreakdash- compact convex sets is obtained in \cite{P-Sh}.} By this theorem property B is equivalent to continuity of the convex hull of any continuous bounded function on the set $\mathfrak{S}(\mathcal{H})$ and to openness of the map $\mathfrak{S}(\mathcal{H})\times\mathfrak{S}(\mathcal{H})\times[0,1] \ni (\rho,\sigma,\lambda)\ \mapsto\ \lambda \rho + (1-\lambda) \sigma \in \mathfrak{S}(\mathcal{H})$.
-The analog of the last property for arbitrary convex set seems to be simplest for verification and (its equivalent but formally stronger form) is called the \textit{stability} property (see \cite{Susanne}, \cite{Grzaslewicz} and references therein).
-In $\mathbb{R}^{2}$ stability holds for arbitrary convex compact set, in $\mathbb{R}^{3}$ it is equivalent to closeness of the set of extreme points while in $\mathbb{R}^{n}, n>3,$ it does not follow from the last property \cite{Brien}.
-The full characterization of the stability property in finite dimensions is obtained in \cite{Susanne} .
-In infinite dimensions stability is proved for unit balls in some Banach spaces, in particular, in all strictly convex Banach spaces\footnote{A Banach space is called strictly convex if its unit ball is strictly convex.} and for the positive part of the unit ball in all strictly convex Banach lattice \cite{Grzaslewicz}.
-The Banach space $\mathfrak{T}(\mathcal{H})$ of all trace class operators is not strictly convex, but stability property for its subset $\mathfrak{T}_{1}(\mathcal{H})$ can be easily derived from stability of the set $\mathfrak{S}(\mathcal{H})$ proved in \cite{Sh-2} (lemma 3).
+Property B) reflects an another relation between the topology and the convex structure of the set $\mathfrak{S}(\mathcal{H})$.
+The characterization of the analog of this property for arbitrary $\mu$-compact convex set is obtained in ~\cite{13}, Theorem\,1.\footnote{This theorem is a partial noncompact generalization of the results in \cite{16}, concerning compact convex sets.
+The complete generalization of these results to the class of $\mu$\nobreakdash- compact convex sets is obtained in~\cite{15}.} By this theorem property B) is equivalent to continuity of the convex hull of any continuous bounded function on the set $\mathfrak{S}(\mathcal{H})$ and to openness of the map

+The analog of the last property for any convex set seems to be the simplest for verification and (its equivalent but formally stronger form) is called the \textit{stability} property (see ~\cite{17}, \cite{18} and references therein).